Can Depression Cause Eating Disorders? Link Between Eating Disorders & Depression

 Can depression cause eating disorders?
 The relationship between these two types of conditions is complex.
 Depression and eating disorders often coexist, which can affect mental health in various ways.
-While not all individuals with eating disorders have depression, research suggests that people with anorexia nervosa and bulimia nervosa tend to have increased rates of depressive symptoms.
+While not all individuals with eating disorders have depression, research suggests that people with eating disorders such as anorexia nervosa and bulimia nervosa tend to have increased rates of depressive symptoms.

 Understanding the connection between mental health and eating disorders